St Augustine's Tower, Hackney: History

 The parish church of Hackney became a sinecure rectory in 1275.
-This meant there was a vicar and a rector representing the parish, both positions being in the gift of the Bishop of London, and the parish served the entire area of the present London Borough of Hackney until the parish was eventually divided up in the 18th century.
+This meant there was a vicar and a rector representing the parish, both positions being in the gift of the Bishop of London.
+The church served the entire area of the parish of Hackney until the parish was divided into separate ecclesiastical parishes in the 19th century.
+Hackney remained united for civil purposes until 1965, when the Metropolitan Borough of Hackney merged with Shoreditch and Stoke Newington to become the new London Borough of Hackney.

 Many of the position holders were absentee pluralists (i.e. they had other jobs, and Hackney just formed a part of their income).
 From the 14th century to the 17th century the church was dedicated to St Augustine.

 From about 1660, the church was dedicated to St John of Jerusalem, St John the Baptist, and known as St John at Hackney, representing the links of the parish with the Order of St John of Jerusalem.

 The church tower was constructed as part of the early 16th-century rebuilding of the church itself, commemorated by the arms of Sir John Heron (d.
 1521) carved between each arch of the nave and also placed, with those of the rector Christopher Urswick (d.
 1522), in the chancel.
 Thereafter the church consisted of a chancel, aisled and clerestoryed nave, and south-west tower.
 The "so-called" Rowe Chapel, properly a mausoleum, was built on the south side of the chancel in 1614 and a vestry was added on the north side.
 In 1741, the church measured 105 ft along its north wall and 64 ft across; the tower bore a vane surmounted by a crown which reached to 118 ft.
 The walls, with fenestration of c.1500, showed a variety of materials, as they did at the time of the church's demolition, when the exterior presented 'an incomprehensible jumble of dissonant repairs, without a trace of the original building, except the windows of part of it'.